ArturMoczulski/advanced-stream-stats/README.md

 vapor deploy production
 ```

-### Setiing up the Subscription Plans in Braintree
+### Setting up the Subscription Plans in Braintree

+After you deploy the application, make sure that there are Subscription Plans set up in your Braintree account with subscription ids matching the Subscription Plan ids from the application.

 ## Testing